deep2universe/ChromePoseDream/README.md

 When you're old enough, you may remember [Winamp](http://www.winamp.com/).
 There is the possibility to visualize music.
 However, this extension makes similar with videos.
 The human pose in the video is used as input for the visualization.
 In the process, the existing video is transformed into a psychedelic work of art.
 But this depends on the video you are watching.

+The goal of this project is for anyone, with or without programming experience, to be able to visualize YouTube.
+In addition, animations should be interchangeable between users.

 Pose estimation is done with [TensorFlow.js](https://www.tensorflow.org/js)
 Particle animation is done with [Proton](https://github.com/drawcall/Proton)